hpgavin/multivarious/README.md

 ```powershell
 $env:PYTHONPATH="$env:PYTHONPATH;C:\Users\my_user_name\Desktop\Code\multivarious/"
 ```
 Save and close notepad.
-Then run $PROFILE for the changes to take effect
+For the changes to take effect run $PROFILE by typing the following into the PowerShell terminal
 ```powershell
 . $PROFILE
 ```
-Confirm the change has taken effect by typing ...
+Confirm the change has taken effect by typing the following into the PowerShell terminal ...
 ```
 echo $env:PYTHONPATH
 ```